miguel-sc/YoutubeReactApp/README.md

 # YoutubeReactApp

 Demo React Application to search and watch Youtube videos.
+Click on this [Link](https://react-tube-187600.firebaseapp.com) to try it out.

 ## Getting Started